Bourkekev/ms1-music-school/README.md

 - Native Browser on Samsung Galaxy S8
 - Chrome on Lenovo 10" Tablet, Android V6

+On all of these the site worked fine as expected, except for some minor issues on IE11.
+Under the Teacher images there was a large space before their name.
+This was to do with the extra div I added to correct the images being squashed (see the section on Issues I had to overcome).
+This was easily fixed by giving the div an explicit height of 100%.
+Also, as I expected the CSS scroll-behaviour property would not work on IE11 or Edge.

 TO DO Testing Screen sizes - I ran the website through [Browser Stack](https://www.browserstack.com/) to test on real devices and screen sizes.
 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as: